 Step 1: Provide written notice

-The eviction process in Missouri officially begins when the landlord provides written notice to the tenant.
-The notice should indicate the reason for the eviction and any applicable deadline to come into compliance.
+The eviction process in Missouri begins when the landlord provides written notice to the tenant.
+The notice should indicate the reason for the eviction and any applicable compliance deadline.

 Step 2: File for eviction